 Deliverables Due date Services to directly support the fishery 1.
 Issue and maintain fishery licences.
-Ongoing 2.
-Administer and assess applications for new licences prior to date of expiry 30 June 2023 3.
+Ongoing 3.
 Database management for licence and licence holder information.
 Ongoing 4.
 Collect licence fees and associated payments.
 Ongoing 5.
 Compose and send quarterly instalment notices.
 Ongoing 6.
 Record and track unpaid invoices.
 Ongoing 7.
 Compose and send late payment instalment notices for un-paid quarterly instalments.
 Ongoing 8.
 Draft and issue notices to fishers.
 Ongoing 9.
 Process requests for information from fishers who make such inquiries over the counter, through the call centre, via facsimile or e-mail.
 For example, helping fishers to process information relevant to licensing, application for licence transfers, boat changes, gear enquiries and fishing regulations.
 Ongoing 10.
 Regularly update information about licence holders.
 Ongoing 11.
 Research and prepare documents for public record.
 Ongoing 12.
 Liaise with government stakeholders to verify the credentials of fishers.
 Ongoing 13.
 Liaise with PIRSA Fisheries and Aquaculture, SARDI Aquatic Sciences, Crown Solicitors and other state and local agencies on matters relevant to the fishery.
 Ongoing 14.
 Draft and update licence conditions over the duration of the licensing year as determined by the Executive Director, Fisheries and Aquaculture.
-Ongoing

-15. Provide information to licence holders relating to the requirements pursuant to licence administration.
+Ongoing 15.
+Provide information to licence holders relating to the requirements pursuant to licence administration.
 Ongoing 16.
 Manage calls from fishers regarding late payment notices, fees and general enquiries about their licences.
 Ongoing 17.
 Provide support regarding an increased frequency of last minute administrative enquiries from fishers. e.g. master changes, boat variations and quota transfers, as well as provide advice and support to fishers on licence information, to complete the required forms.
 Ongoing 18.
 Effort required to investigate and implement electronic reporting into fishery and associated troubleshooting between industry, Fisheries and Aquaculture Compliance, Real Time Data, Oracle CMS, PIRSA ICT and SARDI.
 This effort will be reviewed annually.
-Ongoing Services to support fisheries management 1.
-Services to support fisheries management Participate in inter and intra departmental meetings and workshops on issues relevant to the fishing industry.
-Ongoing 1.
-2. Participate in inter and intra departmental meetings and workshops on Ongoing Ongoing Participate in inter and intra departmental meetings and workshops on issues relevant to the fishing industry.
-Liaise with relevant staff within PIRSA Fisheries and Aquaculture in 2.
-Participate in inter and intra departmental meetings and workshops on issues relevant to the fishing industry.
+Ongoing Services to support fisheries management

+1. Participate in inter and intra departmental meetings and workshops on issues relevant to the fishing industry.
+Ongoing 2.
 Liaise with relevant staff within PIRSA Fisheries and Aquaculture in implementing decisions relevant to the fishery.
-Interrogate the PIIMS database to extract information for other stakeholders Ongoing 2.
-3. Participate in inter and intra departmental meetings and workshops on issues relevant to the fishing industry.
-Liaise with relevant staff within PIRSA Fisheries and Aquaculture in implementing decisions relevant to the fishery.
+Ongoing 3.
 Interrogate the PIIMS database to extract information for other stakeholders to use in preparing reports.
-Prepare reports requested by internal and external customers including Ongoing Ongoing
+Ongoing 4.
+Prepare reports requested by internal and external customers including maintenance of a public register of licence holders.
+Ongoing 5.
+Liaise with information technology providers to maintain PIIMS and administer licensing requests.
+Ongoing